Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 NOBODY ELSE.

-Two little hands, so careful and brisk,
+Two little hands, 20 careful and brisk,

 Putting the tea things away,